AndrewWMarston/Projects/README.md

 # Projects

-All of the contents of this Github are projects that I worked with at CSUSM
+Different projects that I have worked on for assignments or other projects that I have made